What is fecal incontinence?

 - Any diet or physical activity that seems to cause your problem

-- How severe are the events
+- How severe the leaking stool is

 - Related problems such as pain, constipation, or illness